anhinga/2021-notes/matrix-mult-machines/README.md

 See also https://github.com/anhinga/2020-notes/tree/master/attention-based-models

-In particular, we started to focus on **"Machines with matrix multiplication as a key element":
+In particular, we started to focus on **"Machines with matrix multiplication as a key element"**:

 https://github.com/anhinga/2020-notes/blob/master/attention-based-models/matrix-mult-machines.md